How to Grow Gladiolus Flowers

 plants prefer a rich, soft soil, and plenty of water.
 While they prefer full

-will help stimulate growth, especially if the soil is poor.
+fertilizer helps to stimulate growth, especially if the soil is poor.

 Once planted, your gladiolus should grow well with little attention.
 Add